Jotsna22/Data-Mining-and-Analysis-Project/Readme.md

-# 🕵️ Fake News Detection with DistilBERT + Stylistic Feature Fusion
+# Trust-Aware Fake News Detection using Semantic and Stylistic Features

 A deep learning pipeline for fake news classification that combines **transformer-based semantic embeddings** with **handcrafted stylistic features** — capturing not just *what* an article says, but *how* it is written.

 ---

-## 📌 Research Question
+##  Research Question

 > **Does combining semantic embeddings with stylistic features improve fake news detection compared to using semantic features alone?**